Masters of Educational Technology and Applied Learning Science: Program Overview

 “One finds limits by pushing them.” ~Herbert Simon

 METALS is an intense, interdisciplinary program that condenses a normal two-year graduate program into twelve months.
 The program is taught jointly by leading experts in the Human-Computer Interaction Institute and the Department of Psychology at Carnegie Mellon.
-METALS is also part of the recently announced Simon Initiative.
+METALS is also part of Carnegie Mellon University’s Simon Initiative.

 The first and second semesters in the METALS program focus on mastering core knowledge and skills through courses in learning principles, technology design and implementation, and a range of engaging electives.
 The second semester introduces the student Capstone Project, a substantial industry project with an external client.
 The Capstone is the focus of the third and final semester.